SpartanXLIV/CS100-Final-Project/README.md

 > 2) The user should be able to set a PRIORITY on their task, which will sort the provided tasks by which is more important
 >
 ## Project Description **
  > We wanted to take on a project that seemed challenging and fun and that could actually benefit us as coders in our futures.
+This program will basically function the same way as a "reminder" app that are found on most smart devices.
  > ## What is it?
  > This project should tackle on the issue of organization specifically prioritization.
  > ## What language are you using?